OpenMA/openma-doc/api/nightly/c++/classma_1_1_node.md

     void ma::Node::modified ( ) noexcept [virtual]

-Overload method which modify this object as well as all these parents.
+Overload method which modifies this object as well as all its parents.

 ------------------------------------------------------------------------

     const  std::string  & ma::Node::name ( ) const noexcept

 Returns the name of the node.
-You can also access to this information using the property 'name'.
+You can also access this information using the property 'name'.

 ------------------------------------------------------------------------

     const std::list<  Node  * > & ma::Node::parents ( ) const noexcept

-Returns the list of parents attached with this node.
+Returns the list of parents attached to this node.

 ------------------------------------------------------------------------

     Any ma::Node::property ( const  std::string  &  key ) const noexcept [virtual]

-Returns the value's property associated to the given *key*.
-The value is a [Any](classma_1_1_any.html) object and can be converted to several types implicity.
+Returns the value of the property associated to the given *key*.
+The value is a [Any](classma_1_1_any.html) object and can be converted to several types implicitly.
 For example, the following code shows two ways to extract property's value.

     ma::Node node("node");
     node.setProperty("count","1");